Everything you need to know about Emmy-Award winning Euphoria

 Scenes of abuse, bullying, mental health, domestic violence and child abuse some may find distressing

-Who stars in Euphoria?
+Who starred in Euphoria?

-The current main cast of Euphoria is:
+The cast of Euphoria were:

 Zendaya (Dune: Part Two, Spider-Man: No Way Home) as Rue Bennett